nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 xrdsst client delete --ss <SECURITY_SERVER_NAME> --client <CLIENT_ID>
 ```

-* <SECURITY_SERVER_NAME> name of the security server, e.g. ss1
+* <SECURITY_SERVER_NAME> name of the Security Server, e.g., `ss1`
-* <CLIENT_ID> id(s) of the client, e.g. DEV:GOV:1234:TEST,DEV:COM:12345:SUB
+* <CLIENT_ID> id(s) of the client, e.g., DEV:GOV:1234:TEST,DEV:COM:12345:SUB

-The members or subsystem must be unregistered from the security server in order to delete it.
+The members or subsystem must be unregistered from the Security Server in order to delete it.

 ##### 4.2.6.7 Client change owner